-The sovereignty and power of God is evident all around us, from the magnificence of the Universe to the incredible complexity of the atom, the Lord has displayed His power at every level of our reality.
+The sovereignty and power of God is evident all around us, from the magnificence of the universe to the incredible complexity of the atom, the Lord has displayed His power at every level of reality.

-In the midst of a glory far beyond our ability to reason you’ll find the Sovereign Creator bending down, stooping into our depravity and connecting with us personally.
+In the midst of a glory far beyond our ability to reason you’ll find the sovereign Creator stooping into the midst of our depravity and connecting with us where we are.

 Walking in the company of Jesus has been made possible through the Cross of Calvary.
 Jesus was willing to step down from a position of eternal glory into a sublime position of weakness.
-The admiration and awe that a follower of Christ experiences walking with Him is made real by the unifying power that God gives, His Holy Spirit.
+The admiration and awe that a follower of Christ experiences while walking with Him is made real by the unifying power God has given to those who seek Him.

 Psalm 104:33,34 “I will sing to the Lord as long as I live;